quartz11/exceljpNuxt2/README.md

 # You can run Docker image by IMAGE ID
 $ docker run -d -p 3000:3000 DockerImageID

+# When docker image run you can access website at
+localhost:3000

 # Show current running containers and stop containers

 Show current running Docker container